LukasKiederle/seminar-compare-go/content.md

 This paper is going to reflect the technical differences between go and python when building a simulated cluster which contains its status within all of its nodes.
-This is accomplished with the raft algorithm which was introduced by Diego Ongaro and John Ousterhou in 2014.
+This is accomplished with the Raft algorithm which was introduced by Diego Ongaro and John Ousterhou in 2014.

-## The raft algorithm
+## The Raft algorithm
 Raft is an understandable distributed consensus algorithm.
 It was created based on the consensus algorithm [paxos](https://lamport.azurewebsites.net/pubs/lamport-paxos.pdf).
 The key goal was to develop an alternative for paxos which is much easier to understand and programmable.

 Raft has been proven to be as efficient as paxos but is structured differently.
-Diego Ongaro also claimed in his raft-paper that raft is more understandable for students which was verified by a study.
+Diego Ongaro also claimed in his paper that Raft is more understandable for students which was verified by a study.

-The following chapters describe the raft algorithm in detail.
+The following chapters describe the Raft algorithm in detail.
 There will also be a comparison of an implementation in **go** and **python**.

 #### Which problem does Raft solve?